A topological characterisation of the Kashiwara-Vergne groups: Preliminaries

-\begin{remark} While this is not crucial for this paper, we mention that topologically, under Satoh's tubing map \cite{Satoh}, the positive crossing $\overcrossing$ represents a an interaction between two oriented tubes in $\mathbb{R}^4$, which can be describes as a ``movie'' in $\mathbb R^3$ in which two horizontal circles switch places by one flying through the other.
+\begin{remark} While this is not crucial for this paper, we mention that topologically, under Satoh's tubing map \cite{Satoh}, the positive crossing $\overcrossing$ represents an interaction between two oriented tubes in $\mathbb{R}^4$, which can be described as a ``movie'' in $\mathbb R^3$ in which two horizontal circles switch places by one flying through the other.
 The circle flying through is represented by the under-strand.
-See \cite[Section 3.4]{BND:WKO2} for further details on topology. \end{remark}
+See \cite[Section 3.4]{BND:WKO2} for further details on the topology. \end{remark}

-\begin{example} In Figure~\ref{tangle} we have depicted a $w$-tangle with three strands as an element of the circuit algebra $\mathsf{wT}$.
+\begin{example} Figure~\ref{tangle} shows a $w$-tangle with three strands as an element of the circuit algebra $\mathsf{wT}$.
 This tangle is given by a wiring diagram composition of the generators $\undercrossing$ and $\overcrossing$, where the abstract $1$-manifold of the wiring diagram $\WD$ is depicted in red.
 Explicitly, this composition is

 \end{example}